 1. Evaluate your options.
 What you decide to do is entirely up you you.
+There is no right or wrong when it comes to learning how to deal with a pregnancy scare.
 Whether you’ve decided to parent, considering abortion, or are looking into adoption, it’s important to really think about what it’s going to mean for the rest of your life.

 2. Be secure with your choice.
 These are HUGE decisions you are making that are life-changing not only for you, but the people around you as well.
 No matter what you have decided, make sure you are totally sure before jumping in with both feet.
 You might think you’re ready to be a mom, or think you can handle terminating the pregnancy or placing the baby up for adoption, but picturing yourself doing it is much different than actually going through it.

 Whatever you decide to do next, you need medical attention.
 So, see a doctor about the next steps.
 If you need help from a professional to really decide and be secure with your choice, don’t be afraid to reach out.